jameswong3388/Pyneer/README.md

     └── user.py
 ```

-`app.py` - The main file to run the project.
+`index.py` - Here is where Pyneer is initialized.

-`\app` - Here contains all your application logic.
+`\app` - Here contain all of your application logic.

-`\api` - Contains all the API related files, all the Pyneer's API are here.
+`\api` - Here contain all the API-related files, and all of Pyneer's APIs are here.

-`\database` - Contains the database file, you can use `db.json` or `db.txt` to store your data.
+`\database` - Here contain the database related file, `db.json` or `db.txt`.

-`\pages` - Contains all the pages, feel free to extend it.
+`\pages` - Here contain your pages, and all of Pyneer's scaffolding pages are here.

 ## Usage
 To run the project, simply run `index.py` with `python` or `python3` depending on your system.